yuladp1/relvise-vue/README.md

+This landing page was created using Vue CLI , divided into components.
+The layout was made using flex , the site is responsive The git version control system is used.
+The project was published on [https://www.netlify.com/](https://relvise-vue.netlify.app/)

 When creating the menu, I decided to get rid of the idea of ​​breakpoints to hide the main menu and show the burger menu.
 To do this, I decided to use the innerWidth property of the window.
 In the original version, the checkScreen() function, which determined the screen extension was written in the created() lifecycle hook, but it turned out that when changing the width of the browser window